Dehumidifiers that protect

 - The reason for the buildup of indoor pollution in today’s homes is a direct result of our efforts to conserve energy and save money.
 As the techniques and materials used to insulate and seal our homes have improved, the result is stale and polluted air trapped inside.

-- Fresh air supply ventilation systems, such as an Ultra Aire Whole House Ventilating Dehumidifier, allow improved control and treatment of the air that enters the house.
+- Fresh air supply ventilation systems, such as Santa Fe Whole House Ventilating Dehumidifier, allow improved control and treatment of the air that enters the house.
 By slightly pressurizing the house, these systems minimize outdoor pollutants in the living space and reduce the potential for back-drafting of combustion gases from fireplaces and appliances.

-- Ultra-Aire whole house ventilating dehumidifiers filter outdoor air before introducing it into your home, and if there is a call for dehumidification, this air is also dehumidified.*
+- Santa Fe house ventilating dehumidifiers filter outdoor air before introducing it into your home, and if there is a call for dehumidification, this air is also dehumidified.*

 *Call for dehumidification is based on the set point of the wall mounted dehumidistat controller.